 Their rich, dark color signifies that they contain high content of flavonoids that are considered to be highly powerful antioxidants.
 When you add beans and other similar high-fiber foods to your daily diet, it is necessary for you to drink as much water as you can.

 Garbanzo beans, commonly known as chickpeas, are versatile legumes that come in 2 varieties.

-- And finally pecans which offer 9.5 grams for every cup of whole nuts.
+These are followed by hazelnuts (10g), pistachios (10g) and finally pecans which offer 9.5 grams for 100 gram serving of whole nuts.

-In other words, they provide you 2.7 grams of fiber for every ounce, which is impressive, isn’t it?
+In other words: They provide you 2.7 grams of fiber for every ounce, which is impressive, isn’t it?